DFE-Digital/get-into-teaching-app/app/views/content/help-and-advice.md

 ### Explore teaching advisers

-An explore teaching adviser can help you if you're an undergraduate student not in your final year of study.
-They can help you to:
+An <a href="/explore-teaching-advisers">explore teaching adviser</a> can help you if you're an undergraduate student not in your final year of study.
+They can help you:

 - understand what teaching is really like
 - get classroom experience